Why Temperature Affects NAND Flash Readability

 The PC-3000 SSD module provides vendor-specific access to the SSD's firmware and NAND addressing.
 During thermal recovery, the technician uses PC-3000's diagnostic mode to access the controller's internal command set and read NAND pages through the controller's own hardware ECC engine, applying thermal manipulation at each step.

 - Enter diagnostic mode.
-PC-3000 sends vendor-specific commands to supported controllers (Phison, Silicon Motion, and select Marvell and Samsung families) to halt background garbage collection and put the controller into a state where NAND reads through the controller's ECC engine are possible.
+PC-3000 sends vendor-specific commands to supported controllers (Phison and Silicon Motion families, with partial support on select Marvell-based drives) to halt background garbage collection and put the controller into a state where NAND reads through the controller's ECC engine are possible.
+Samsung NVMe controllers (Elpis, Pascal, Phoenix) do not accept loader injection; recovery on those drives is board-level repair only.
 This prevents the controller from erasing blocks or rewriting the FTL during imaging.
 Support depth varies by controller; some proprietary NVMe controllers have limited PC-3000 coverage.

 - Baseline error rate assessment.
 The technician runs an initial read pass at ambient temperature to establish the baseline RBER (raw bit error rate) across all NAND blocks.
 Blocks are categorized: readable, marginal (high but correctable errors), and unreadable (errors exceed ECC capacity).